wp-plugins/wordpress-bootstrap-css/readme.txt

 * Twitter Bootstrap version 1.2.0

 == Upgrade Notice ==

+= 0.8.3 =
+* Added option to inline "style" labels, blocks, and code inline.
+* Added [TBS_BLOCKQUOTE] shortcode with parameter "source" for citing source.

 = 0.7 =
 * Quick fix for Login and Register pages - for now there is no Bootstrap added to the login/register pages whatsoever.